ameekkhan/ameeqsort/README.md

 Space Complexity : O(N)

-#### Note: My algorithm is almost working in same fashion like [QuadSort](https://github.com/scandum/quadsort) but I visualize the mergesort++ in different way and the approach is slightly different.
+#### Note: My algorithm is almost working in same way like [QuadSort](https://github.com/scandum/quadsort) but I visualize the mergesort++ in different way and the approach is slightly different.

 Algorithm:
 ---------------